ABOUT THE COMMUNITY

 You Can Make a Difference

-The village of Dhapchung, Nepal may seem worlds away from where you sit right now.
-Thanks to Chris Fearon, a dedicated volunteer and supporter of GRID, Dhapchung feels much closer.
+The village of Dhapsung, Nepal may seem worlds away from where you sit right now.
+Thanks to Chris Fearon, a dedicated volunteer and supporter of GRID, Dhapsung feels much closer.
 Read the full story here.